Skip to content

 Arranging Make-Up Exams

-• When providing a make-up exam for a student with a disability-related excused absence, faculty members must administer the same make-up exam given to all other students, provided that the make-up exam is given at the same time for all students.
+• When providing a make-up exam for a student with a disability-related excused absence, faculty must administer the same make-up exam given to all other students, provided that the make-up exam is given at the same time for all students.

 • Should it be necessary to prepare a separate make-up exam for any student (disability or not), faculty members must provide an exam that is comparable to the original with respect to the types of questions, length of exam, and complexity of the questions.